cloud-gov/cg-site/content/docs/apps/continuous-deployment.md

 You can provision a deployer account with permission to deploy to a single space using the deployer account service broker:

-1. Target the org and space you want to have credentials for
+1. Target the org and space for which you want credentials

     ```bash
     $ cf target -o $ORG -s $SPACE